 The only answer for the dude writer seems to be to step into the arena.
 Write the book you'd like to see and do your damndest to get it out by any means.
 It may not be a GMA pick or universally beloved.
 But it'll make a difference--even if that's a small, incremental difference.

-No one is going to buy it or read it because men don't buy books since they don't read, and women don't want to hear about your retarded stories about how your tired of having sex with your wife and want to have an affair with a young girl (whoa, never heard stories like that from men before!).
+No one is going to buy it or read it because men don't buy books since they don't read, and women don't want to hear about your retarded stories about how you're tired of having sex with your wife and want to have an affair with a young girl (whoa, never heard stories like that from men before!).

 A lot of it probably has to do with cultural territoriality and economics.
 America is by far the biggest book market and is also, in terms of any one country, the source of the most culturally relevant material.
 The demographic that controls all that ends up controlling the literary world and suppresses all other rival narratives.
 An odd Swedish or South African or Singaporean writer here and there are nice ornaments that do not threaten the in-power demographic's control.